 NTI is in the final stages of developing two state of the art, standardized, web-based trainings to equip child welfare professionals and mental health practitioners for addressing the mental health needs of children, youth and their families which are moving toward or have achieved permanency through adoption and guardianship.

 If you’re interested in being notified when the NTI Training is accessible:

 The necessity for infusing enhanced adoption competency into the provision of casework and clinical practice:

 Because of traumatic life experiences and compromised beginnings, many children who are adopted or in guardianship experience elevated risks for developmental, health, emotional, and behavioral challenges.
 The impact of these experiences and challenges compromises well-being and family stability.
-NTI seeks to improve these outcomes by infusing enhanced adoption competency in the provision of casework and clinical practice.

-NTI Web-based Trainings
+NTI Web-based Trainings Overview

-The Mental Health Practitioner curriculum
+The Mental Health Practitioner curriculum:

 C.A.S.E. is honored to lead this initiative and is indebted to the significant partners and experts collaborating together on this project.
 For a full list of partners organizations and individuals, please visit our Partners and Advisers Page.